ivanitlearning/AWS-Associate-Courses/README.md

 * The Lambda runtime is stateless, so you should always use AWS services for input and output.
 Something like DynamoDB or S3.
 If a Lambda is invoked by an event, it gets details of the event given to it at startup.

-**Exam note:** Lambda functions can run up to 15 minutes.
-That is the max limit.

 #### 1.13.2.2.
 Key Considerations

 - Currently 15 min execution limit. - Anything > 15 min can't use Lambda.